duansq1999/Markdown/R/First_week.md

 ### Reading Data Files with read.table

+The `read.table` function is one of the most commonly used function for reading data.
+It has a few important argument:

+- `file` : the name of a file
+- `header` : logical indicating if the file has a header line
+- `sep` : a string indicating how columns are separated
+- `colClasses` : a character vector indicating the class of each column in the dataset
+- `nrows` : the number of rows in the dataset
+- `comment.char` : a character string indicating the comment character
+- `skip`: the number of lines to skip form the beginning
+- `stringsAsFactors` : should character variables be coded as factors

 ## Subsetting

 There are a number of operators that can be used to extract subsets of R objects.